webpack/webpack-cli/OPTIONS.md

   --no-module-wrapped-context-recursive                                              Negative 'module-wrapped-context-recursive' option.
   --module-wrapped-context-reg-exp <value>                                           Set the inner regular expression for partial dynamic dependencies.
 Deprecated: This option has moved to 'module.parser.javascript.wrappedContextRegExp'.
   --name <value>                                                                     Name of the configuration.
 Used when loading multiple configurations.
-  --node                                                                             Include polyfills or mocks for various node stuff.
   --no-node                                                                          Negative 'node' option.
   --node-dirname [value]                                                             Include a polyfill for the '__dirname' variable.
   --no-node-dirname                                                                  Negative 'node-dirname' option.